WEREMSOFT/weremsoft.github.io/README.md

 Every .txt file in the blogsource/content folder must have the following information based on the lines:

-* 1st line must have the title of the entry.
+* 1st line must have the title of the entry(catch phrase or pun to call the attention of the reader).
+* 2nd line must be the Subtitle of the post(what's the post is about?)
-* 2nd line must have the date
+* 3rd line must have the date
-* 3rd line must have the image url of the header of the blog entry
+* 4th line must have the image url of the header of the blog entry
-* 4th line and beyond is the rest of the post.
+* 5th line and beyond is the rest of the post.
 Every new line will be enclosed in a <p></p> tags.
 You can include any kind of html code there.
 Youtube viedeos even javascript.

+### Example

+---
+Wellcome
+Wellcome to my new blog.
+Write is a muscle, you must exercise.
+Monday, May 8 of 2017
+img/backgroundPost1.jpg
+Hi!
+This is another intend to keep myself inteleccually active.
+Hope you enjoy it.

+Generally I code stuff, and I'm enjoy doing it as fast as I can...

+---

 you MUST have the index.txt file with the moto of the blog.
 In my case is "I code stuff".